Redsandro/node-require-all/Readme.md

 });
 ```

-### Override require
+### loader require

-If your directory contains non-require-able files, you can override the `require` function in order to create a custom map.
+If your directory contains non-require-able files, you can loader the `require` function in order to create a custom map.
 E.g. load pictures into binary data or `yaml` files into objects.

 ```js
 var fs = require('fs');